 Chronic obstructive pulmonary disease (COPD) is a long-term lung disease.
 It’s comprised of two diseases: emphysema and chronic bronchitis.
 A long-term cough is often the telltale sign of COPD, but there are other symptoms that can occur as lung damage progresses with the condition.
 Many of these symptoms can also be slow to develop, with more advanced symptoms appearing when significant damage has occurred.
 Symptoms can also be episodic and vary in intensity.
 If you have COPD, or are wondering if you have the disease, learn about the symptoms and signs, so that you can have a discussion with your doctor.

 Cough is the first sign of COPD.
 According to the Mayo Clinic, COPD is diagnosed if your cough is persistent for three months (or longer) out of a year for at least two years.
 The cough may persist every day, even if there are no other symptoms of illness, such as a cold or the flu.

-A cough is how the body removes mucus from the airways and the lungs and clears them of other irritants and secretions.
-Usually the mucus people cough up is clear, but often in people with COPD, it may be a yellow color.
-Often the cough is worse first thing in the morning, and you may cough more when you exercise or smoke.
+A cough is how the body removes mucus from the airways and the lungs and clears them of other irritants (such as dust or pollen) and secretions.
+Usually the mucus people cough up is clear, but it’s often a yellow color in people with COPD.
+The cough is usually worse early in the morning, and you may cough more when you exercise or smoke.

 Shortness of Breath (Dyspnea)

-As the airways in your lungs become inflamed and damaged and begin to constrict, you might find it difficult to breathe or catch your breath.
+As the airways in your lungs become swollen (inflamed) and damaged and begin to constrict, you might find it difficult to breathe or catch your breath.
 This COPD symptom is most noticeable during increased physical activity, but it can make even the most routine daily tasks, such as walking, doing simple household chores, dressing, or bathing, more difficult.
 At its worst, it can even occur during rest.